iris-hep/agc-physlite/README.md

 ## How to run?

 The code was tested on the [coffea-opendata.casa](https://coffea-opendata.casa/) cluster with the coffea 2025 server option, it contains all necessary packages already installed.
-For code usage open the `main_code_virtual.ipynb` or `main_code_dask.ipynb` Jupyter notebook files and start running cells.
+For code usage open the `main_code.ipynb` Jupyter notebook file and start running cells.

 ## Abstract